Cardiomyopathy

 What is cardiomyopathy?

 Your heart is a powerful muscle that contracts continuously to circulate blood throughout the body.
-Cardiomyopathy occurs when this muscle becomes thickened, stretched, or rigid, disrupting its ability to pump blood effectively.
+Cardiomyopathy refers to a group of diseases that affect the heart muscle (myocardium), impairing its ability to pump blood effectively.
+Unlike coronary artery disease, which affects blood supply to the heart, cardiomyopathy involves changes to the muscle tissue itself.

 There are several types: